qbead/qbeadWebsite/content/book/colortheory.md

 ### Mixing Colors with Pigments

 Now let's explore a type of color mixing that you might be more familiar with: mixing with pigments.
 If you've ever painted before, you’ve probably mixed colors on a palette.
 When we are painting, we are using the pigments in our paint to reflect light of only certain colors.
-Color mixing with pigments is frequently called subtractive color mixing because each of our base pigments removes a color from the initial ray of white light.
+Color mixing with pigments is frequently called subtractive color mixing because each of our base pigments removes a color (or reflects that color) from the initial ray of white light.
 The idea of using pigments to create color is used in our clothes, painting our houses, and even coloring our food.

 ::: further-reading